-Withdrawal from Courses.-Necessary changes in courses must be made promptly after registration and should be approved by the Dean or the Director of Personnel.
+Withdrawal from Courses.-Necessary changes in courses must be made promptly after registration and should be approved by the Dean.
 Permission to add a course will not be given after registration ends without special approval of the instructor.
 Approval to drop courses during the last month of a semester will not be given unless justified by conditions beyond the student's control.